Skip to main content

 └─ POST /sessions/:id/messages → Aiybiz API

-└─ POST <builder webhook URL> → Builder's agent
+└─ POST <agent webhook URL> → Aiybiz agent infra

 └─ POST /agent/:sessionId/message → Aiybiz API